 - 9. This Court has subject matter jurisdiction pursuant to 28 U.S.C. § 1332.
 There is complete diversity of citizenship between the parties.
 In addition, Plaintiff seeks damages in excess of \$75,000, exclusive of interest and costs. - 10.
-This Court has personal jurisdiction over Monsanto insofar as Monsanto is authorized and licensed to conduct business in the State of Florida, maintains and carries on systematic and continuous contacts in this judicial district, regularly transacts business within this judicial district, and regularly avails itself of the benefits of this judicial district. - 11.
-Additionally, Monsanto caused tortious injury by acts and omissions in this judicial district and caused tortious injury in this district by acts and omissions outside this district while regularly doing and soliciting business, engaging in a persistent course of conduct, and deriving substantial revenue from goods used or consumed and services rendered in this judicial district. - 12.
-Venue is proper before this Court pursuant to 28 U.S.C. § 1391because a substantial part of the events or omissions giving rise to this claim occurred within this judicial district.
+This Court has personal jurisdiction over Monsanto insofar as Monsanto is authorized and licensed to conduct business in the State of Maine, maintains and carries on systematic and continuous contacts in this judicial district, regularly transacts business within this judicial district, and regularly avails itself of the benefits of this judicial district. - 11.
+Additionally, Monsanto caused tortious injury by acts and omissions in this judicial district and caused tortious injury in this district by acts and omissions outside this district while regularly doing and soliciting business, engaging in a persistent course of conduct, and deriving substantial revenue from goods used or consumed and services rendered in this judicial district.